Yes. Yassss. Yup! But how exactly can you say yes in Tagalog language?

 |Maybe||Siguro||P1: Do you think I will pass the exam?|

 |P1: Sa tingin mob a ay papasa ako sa pag-susulit?|

 To sound more polite when conversing with your bosses or older people, you can add the word “po” after any of the Tagalog words above.
 For example, you can say “hindi po ako galit” or “I am not mad at you.”
 In this sense, it is always handy that you know when to add the magic word “po” 🙂

 Even at present, Filipinos usually add this word to sound cute even if they are simply speaking with people of the same age.
 So, do not be surprised if someone will add “po” when talking to you.

 Remember that in the Filipino culture, how you choose your words can significantly affect how the natives will respond and act around you.
 As a general word of advice, always use a neutral and gentle tone informal settings to avoid confusion and appearing arrogant.

-In order to establish a more meaningful connection with the Filipino natives, using a dedicated app for learning Tagalog proves to be one of the best methods in learning basic vocabulary words and sentence structures.
+In order to establish a more meaningful connection with the Filipino natives, using a dedicated app for learning Tagalog proves to be one of the best methods for learning basic vocabulary words and sentence structures.

 With your newfound vocabulary in expressing yes in Tagalog, you are one step closer to achieving full Tagalog fluency!
 Remember that the key to learning a language is time, continuous practice, and consistency.
-With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling App.
+With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling app.